 Figure 8 (top 2 rows) shows the differences in linear trends for the MJJ season between seasonal forecasts initialized in May and observations.
 Differences are sizeable even at this short lead time.
 Most noticeable is the global difference in the SSH in the CMCC.
 This has been traced back to the fact that the ocean initial conditions in the CMCC system did not include the global changes in steric height.
 Aside from this global difference, both forecast systems exhibit also regional departures from the observational trends.
 The ECMWF overestimates the warming trend in the Eastern Equatorial Pacific, a signature that manifests in all three considered variables.
-Further investigations point towards a sensitivity of this trend to the ocean initial conditions (not shown).
+Further investigations point towards a sensitivity of this trend to the ocean initial conditions, which could have spurious variability resulting from the changing observing system.
+For instance, equivalent seasonal forecasts initialized from an Ocean Observing System Experiment where the Argo observations were removed exhibited slightly different trend patterns (not shown).
 The eastern equatorial Pacific SST warming is also present in the CMCC seasonal forecasts, but with weaker amplitude, and it does not have a clear footprint in the OHC trends.
-We also note that this feature is present in most of the forecasts except for those initialized in November (see Appendix III).
+This feature is present in most of the forecasts except for those initialized in November (see Appendix III).
+We note that errors in seasonal forecasts of SST trends are common to other models (L'Heureux et al 2022), and it is an emerging research topic in the scientific community.
 Both ECMWF and CMCC favour warmer than observed SST in tropics at the expense of cooler than those in extratropics, although the footprint in OHC is not so consistent.
 The SST warming over warm pool regions is also overestimated in both forecast models.
 The ECMWF model produces a cooler than observed trend in the North Atlantic Subpolar Gyre, more visible in the OHC, but also SST.
 This is believed to be related to the overestimation of the decadal variability of the AMOC in the ECMWF ocean initial conditions reported by Tietsche et al. (2020).

 As the forecast progresses, the errors in the trends evolve, as can be seen in the 2 bottom rows of Figure 8, which shows the trend errors for forecasts initialized in May verifying in ASO.
 The excessive warming in the Eastern Equatorial Pacific is amplified in both models, now with a clear dynamical signature in OHC and SSH, which also show cooling in the Western Equatorial Pacific, consistent with the flattening of the thermocline.
 The errors in the trends have implications for the prediction of ENSO.
-Indeed, seasonal forecast models over-predicted the warming of El Nino in 2014-15 and are struggling to predict the three consecutive years of cool La Nina conditions since 2020.
+Indeed, seasonal forecast models overpredicted the warming of El Nino in 2014-15 and are struggling to predict the three consecutive years of cool La Nina conditions since 2020.